Table of Contents

 Management of HSP mostly involves supportive treatment as no therapy has been shown to be effective enough to shorten the duration of the disease.
 As well, as a self-limited disease, the condition resolves on its own over a period of several weeks.

 Prednisone does not affect renal disease or long-term outcome.
 Symptoms usually resolve after 1 to 2 months, although it is common for patients to have a recurrence of the disease up to 4 months later.

 - Adequate hydration

 - Discontinuation of unnecessary drugs

-- Immunosuppressants like corticosteroids (in severe abdominal complaints, scrotal edema, CNS involvement, persistent nephritic syndrome);
+- Immunosuppressants such as corticosteroids (for severe abdominal complaints, scrotal edema, CNS involvement, and persistent nephritic syndrome)

-- Long-term monitoring involving urinalysis and blood pressure monitoring.
+- Long-term monitoring with urinalysis and blood pressure monitoring

 Progression and Prognosis of HSP

-Being a benign disease, the prognosis is excellent with spontaneous resolution.
-Initial episodes of the condition may last several months and there may be relapses as well.
-Complete resolution chances are especially fair if:
+Because HSP is a benign disease, prognosis is excellent, with spontaneous resolution.
+Initial episodes of the condition may last several months and there may be relapses, however.
+Chances for complete resolution are positive if:

 - There is mild kidney involvement